 The natural disasters affected Bohol Island in the Philippines a lot.
 Not only were the waterfalls damaged, but other attractions like bridges, churches, and many houses were destroyed.
 Driving around the island you can see the scars on nature and on the urban areas.

-Although, even after so many problems (earthquake and typhoons) the island is still strong.
-Everything has been rebuilt and people there are so proud of their homeland.
+Although, even after so many problems (earthquakes and typhoons) the island is still strong.
+Everything has been rebuilt and the people there are so proud of their homeland.

 Where to Stay in Bohol Island?

 As I’ve said, Bohol has so many things to do and see that we decided to split our stay into two different areas of the island.
 That way we could enjoy different vibes and reach all the Bohol attractions within a small driving distance.
 If you want to explore the whole Bohol Island [which we strongly recommend] just follow our tips to book the best hotel for you.

 To enjoy the white sand beach, book your accommodation on Panglao Island.
 The busiest beach is Alona, where you can find luxury resorts to middle range hotel.
 Just be aware that most of the cheapest hotels in Bohol offer only a fan and cold shower.

 Loboc River is the perfect spot to relax and be in contact with nature.
 From there, you can easily reach the Chocolate Hills, Man-Made Forest, and Tarsier Foundation.
 My recommendation is to book your accommodation at the beautiful Fox & Firefly Cottages.

 The place is carefully designed.
 You can stay in a traditional Filipino hut, in the middle of the greenery with all the comfort and amenities you need.